-As you may know preparing a paleo breakfast is probably one of the hardest due to all the grains, cereals and usual breakfast foods are off-limits.
-These breakfast bars are the perfect “on the go breakfast” since you can just grab one or two and then head off for work, school or whatever you have going on.
+As you may know, preparing a paleo breakfast is probably one of the hardest due to all the grains, cereals and usual breakfast foods are off-limits.
+These breakfast bars are the perfect “on the go breakfast” since you can just grab one or two and then head off to work, school or whatever you have going on.

 This recipe is very similar to the delicious crunchy granola I have covered before.
 However, we will instead be making delicious crunchy nutty bars that are perfect for a super fast paleo friendly breakfast.

-As I mentioned above you can keep these in the fridge or cupboard but I personally would recommend keep them in the cupboard as the damp environment of the fridge might not be great for the bars.
+As I mentioned above, you can keep these in the fridge or cupboard, but I would recommend keeping them in the cupboard as the damp environment of the refrigerator might not be great for the bars.

 Paleo Breakfast Bars Recipe

 - 1 cup dates